-The quasielastic scattering spectrum only leads to the time-dependent mean-square particle displacement if the spectrum is a pure exponential in $q^{2} t$.
-In this special case, the mean-square displacement increases linearly with $t$, so that the short-time and long-time behaviors of $g^{(1s)}(q,t)$ are one and the same.

-If the decay of the field correlation function is not a simple exponential in $t q^{2}$, then eq \ref{eq:gaussianform} and the Langevin model cannot not possibly describe how the scattering particles move.
-If eq \ref{eq:gaussianform} described the particle motions, then the spectrum would be a simple exponential.
-In systems in which the spectrum is more complex than a simple exponential, eq \ref{eq:g1swrong} is invalid.
-That is, if $g^{(1s)}(q,t)$ is not a simple exponential in $t$, $\log(g^{(1s)}(q,t))$ does not reveal the mean-square displacement of the particles.
+If eq \ref{eq:gaussianform} and the Langevin equation described the particle motions, then the spectrum would necessarily be a simple exponential in $q^{2}t$.
+If the decay of the field correlation function is not a simple exponential, then eq \ref{eq:gaussianform} and the Langevin model do not describe how the scattering particles move.
+In systems in which the spectrum is more complex than a simple exponential, eq \ref{eq:g1swrong} is invalid. $\log(g^{(1s)}(q,t))$ only reveals the mean-square displacement of the particles if $g^{(1s)}(q,t)$ is a simple exponential in $t$.